Who can use this feature?

 To rename a file, simply click on it to view it in preview mode.

 From the Files tab, you can also click the ellipsis button next to the file name and select Rename.
 It will automatically open the file to preview mode.
 Place your cursor on the title area to edit it.
+Press the TAB key when you're done editing, and you'll see a message indicating the file name was updated successfully.

 Bulk actions

-• send the files via email to yourself or someone else
+Send the files via email to yourself or someone else

-• download them locally
+Download them locally

-• move them to a different folder
+Move them to a different folder

-• Compare them with Litera Compare
+Compare them with Litera Compare

-• bulk delete them
+Bulk delete them

 The Files tab